Mancini (Brazilian footballer): Name and background

 His nickname, Mancini, is a diminutive form of manso, the Portuguese word for 'calm'.
 His surname is, in the Iberian fashion, a composite of his parents' principal surnames.
 Portuguese naming customs most commonly have the mother's surname first, preceding the father's (in contrast to the traditional order usual in Spanish names).
 Mancini's follows the usual Portuguese order: The first surname element, Faiolhe, is a variant spelling of Faioli; the second surname component is Amantino.
 Mancini holds Italian nationality through descent, via his great-grandmother Genoveffa from Veneto.

-2011 rape conviction

-In 2011 Mancini was investigated for rape, as a result of an allegation by a Brazilian woman, following an incident at a party held by Ronaldinho in December 2010.
-On 28 November 2011, he was convicted and sentenced to 2 years and 8 months after being found guilty of rape by the court of Milan.